 I was hit by a car on a Bike in Georgia; What are My Rights?

-Bike riding has never been more popular in Atlanta and Georgia with the growth of the PATH and the Atlanta Greenbelt.
+Bike riding has never been more popular in Atlanta and Georgia with the growth of the PATH and the Atlanta Beltline.
 Whether for commutes, health or fun, bike riding is exploding in popularity.

 Unfortunately, Atlanta drivers are notoriously bad about watching out for bike riders.
 Georgia bike laws are constantly evolving and make litigating these case more complex.
 Most drivers and police officers are ignorant of the special rules.

 Here we will discuss some examples of bike accident injury cases that our lawyers have handled.Bike Rider Crashes Because of Improper Sewer Grate Installation

 In 2014, we settled a case against the City of Atlanta where our client crashed his bike on North Avenue because the City installed the grate parallel to the street rather than perpendicular, as is required by a 1978 law.
 The crash broke multiple facial bones and required surgery.